hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/accounts-blocklisting.md

 - `alias` equal to the EVM address derived from the corresponding private key
 - `memo` if specified for the blocked EVM address in the resource file, indicating the reason for blocking the account

-Anyone with access to the `GENESIS` key will have sole control on the accounts and the fact that a given alias can be associated only to a single account prevents squatting on the EVM addresses.
+Anyone with access to the `GENESIS` key will have sole control on the accounts and the fact that a given alias can be associated only to a single account prevents reserving of the EVM addresses.
 The EVM already has checks integrated for accounts configured with `receiverSigRequired`.
 This approach does not require us to introduce a property file with random addresses and to have custom checks and logic executed in the EVM.